 Benefits of Wool Apparel for Running

 Wool clothing is an excellent option for both warm- and cold-weather running.
 In the heat, wool will quickly wick moisture away from your skin and cool your body as the moisture evaporates.
 In the cold, wool provides a high level of insulation.
-Wool clothing can come in various thicknesses and is an excellent option for adding and subtracting layers as a run effort or the ambient temperature changes.
-Our favorite wool bra, the Smartwool Intraknit Racerback Bra, is ideal for cold-weather running.
+Wool clothing can come in various thicknesses and is an excellent option for adding and subtracting layers as your run effort or the ambient temperature changes.

 Moisture-Wicking Properties of Wool

-Merino clothing works its magic by trapping air to provide insulation while transporting moisture away from your skin, keeping your body at a stable temperature.
-Unlike synthetic fibers that wick large moisture droplets away from your body, merino wool is porous and allows moisture vapor from sweat to escape before it turns into liquid droplets, eliminating the wet, clammy, soaked-in-sweat feeling during and after a run.
+Merino clothing works magic by trapping air between its fibers and reducing heat transfer to provide insulation.
+Because of its unique fiber properties, it can do this while transporting moisture away from your skin, helping to keep your body at a stable temperature.
+Unlike synthetic fibers that wick large moisture droplets away from your body, merino wool is porous and allows sweat to escape as a vapor before it turns into liquid droplets and soaks into a shirt, eliminating the wet, clammy, soaked-in-sweat feeling during and after a run.
 Wool can absorb a third of its weight in moisture, removing it from your skin and allowing it to evaporate before the material will even start to feel damp.
 The lightweight material of the Smartwool Classic All-Season Merino Base Layer will keep you warm and comfortable even if you start to sweat through it.

 Advances in Wool Clothing

 Modern-day wool clothing is nothing like the thick and itchy sweaters that many associate with Ugly Sweater Parties and the wool turtlenecks of the past.
-Wool running apparel is made almost exclusively of merino wool, sourced from merino sheep that are adapted to live in both very hot and very cold temperatures.
-Their fibers are much softer and can be made into lighter pieces of clothing than other types of wool.
-While in the past, wool has been exclusively associated with cold-weather runs, many companies are making shirts, shirts, sports bras, and underwear that can be worn throughout a huge temperature range, including in extreme heat.
-And for those winter runs when you need to stay warm, modern wool clothing, like the Smartwool Classic Thermal Merino Base Layer Crew, will also keep you warm and dry.
+Most wool running apparel features merino wool, sourced from merino sheep adapted to live in hot and cold temperatures.
+Their fibers are made into lighter and softer pieces of clothing than other types of wool.

 Wool Blends